laro/Cilia/README.md

 ## Templates
 The basic new idea is, to define templates (classes and functions) mostly the same as they are used.
 - **Class** templates
-  The template parameters (`<...>`) are defined after the class name, so that the definition is as similar as possible to the usage (in a variable declaration).
+  The template parameters (`<...>`) are given after the class name, so that the definition is similar to the usage (in a variable declaration).
   ```
   class MyVector<Number T> {
       T* numbers = NullPtr